PreviousView allNext

 Why do you need landlord insurance?

 Ask yourself: Could you handle the financial hit if an earthquake left your property empty and needing repairs?
 For many landlords, rental income is crucial.
-Landlord insurance helps keep that income steady when unexpected events hit.
+Landlord insurance helps keep that income steady when unexpected events occur.

 Embedded asset